-1. AN PEN CASE WITH POCKETS
+1. PEN CASE WITH POCKETS

 I’m devoted to this Portfolio Style Pen Case because 1. it has a massive capacity but small size, 2. it zips easily even when stuffed, and 3. it unzips to flat, with a “centerfold” of pockets, making it really easy to keep all supplies at hand even if I’m sketching on my lap or a small bistro table.

 I do all my primary sketching with a non-photo blue pencil.
-These were popularized back in xerox-days when the color wouldn’t reproduce, and they’re still good way to move your art to computer without the hassle of erasing (just drop the blue channel once scanned) but I love them because they don’t smear like graphite pencils and they always erase clean.
+These were popularized back in xerox-days when the color wouldn’t reproduce, and at home they’re still good way to move your art to computer without the hassle of erasing (just drop the blue channel once scanned) but I love them because they don’t smear like graphite pencils and because they always erase clean.

 This watercolor kit is tiny and the pigments are powerful- it’s my go-to for travel painting.
 (I do recommend popping the white pan out and replacing it with black, which is essential for shading and oddly missing from this set.)

-It’s so helpful to have a pair of scissors while traveling.
+It’s so helpful to have a small pair of scissors while traveling.
 Just make sure the blades are under 4″ and you should be able to clear TSA security even if they are sharp.
 Pair these little scissors with a glue pen, and you’ve got an easy way to cut receipts, tickets, brochures, etc down to size and add to the pages of your travel journal.